epichome/ME-PAI-2023/README.md

 </p>

 ## Project 3
-Tuned the structual features of a drug candidate, which affects its absorption and distribution using Bayesian optimization.
+Used Bayesian optimization in order to tune the structual features of a drug candidate, which affected its absorption and distribution.
 I used the Expected improvement (EI) as the aqusition function.

 ## Project 4
 Implimetation of Soft Actor Critic (SAC), an off-policy Reinforcement learning algorithm, that by practicing on a simulator learned to control a policy for a Pendulum and make it swing up from an angle of π to 0.